 How to Make Santa Fe Soup

-In a large skillet add the ground beef, onion, cumin, salt and pepper and cook until beef is browned, then remove the grease.
+Step #1: In a large skillet, add the ground beef, onion, cumin, salt, and pepper.
+Cook until the beef is browned.
+Then, remove the grease.

-After cooked, move beef mixture to a large pot on the stove and add in the beans, chilis, rotel, corn, seasonings and water.
+Step #2: Move the beef mixture to a large pot on the stove and add in the beans, chilis, Rotel, corn, seasonings, and water.

-Next, bring the pot to a boil then reduce heat and simmer for 20 minutes.
+Step #3: Bring the pot to a boil, then reduce the heat and simmer for 20 minutes.

-After simmering, serve and garnish the servings as desired with lime juice, cheese and avocado slices and enjoy!
+Step #4: After simmering, serve and garnish each serving as desired with lime juice, cheese, and avocado slices.
+Enjoy!